Toom–Cook multiplication: Pointwise multiplication

 As shown, these can also be negative.
-For large enough numbers, this is the most expensive step, the only step that is not linear in the sizes of m and n.
+For large enough numbers, this is the most expensive step, the only step that is not linear in the sizes of $m$ and $n$.

 Interpolation

-This is the most complex step, the reverse of the evaluation step: given our d points on the product polynomial r(·), we need to determine its coefficients.
+This is the most complex step, the reverse of the evaluation step: given our $d$ points on the product polynomial $r(\cdot)$, we need to determine its coefficients.
 In other words, we want to solve this matrix equation for the vector on the right-hand side: